 I moved out of the fraternity in February when I withdrew from the university to enlist in the Navy Reserve back in Wisconsin.

 On the morning of February 14, 1967, I withdrew from the University of Michigan.
 Having already packed my trunk the night before, my roommate in the Alpha Beta chapter house drove me to the Ann Arbor Greyhound Bus Station in the early afternoon.
-My destination was Milwaukee, Wisconsin, where I would swear into the Navy Reserve at 8:00 a.m. on February 15.
-Actually, I was a member of the inactive Navy Reserve and would report for active duty basic training on June 15, 1967.
+My destination was Racine, Wisconsin, where I would swear into the Navy Reserve at 8:00 a.m. on February 15.
+I would be a member of the inactive Navy Reserve and report for active duty basic training on June 15, 1967.